 This programme is aimed at those wanting to work in the animal management sector in industries as varied as animal welfare, production, education, companion animals and training to name a few.
 The course will provide learners with underpinning knowledge of animal husbandry, welfare, behaviour, animal science and management.
 There will be an emphasis on the development of skills; general skills such as communication, IT and teamwork, and some practical skills such as animal handling, health checking, monitoring and evaluating behaviour, training animals, design and maintenance of animal accommodation and assessing animal welfare.
 Work placement forms an essential part of the course allowing on the job training and development of further skills to make students more employable. .

-Assessments may include; Course work, Examinations, online assessment, presentations, Viva-voce and practical assessments.
+Assessments may include; Course work, TCA's, online assessment, presentations, Viva-voce and practical assessments..

 How to apply

 This is the deadline for applications to be completed and sent for this course.
 If the university or college still has places available you can apply after this date, but your application is not guaranteed to be considered.